groupdocs-parser/GroupDocs.Parser-Products/content/parser/net/extract/image/xml.md

       gisthash: "2000d476c202a688677f57a2fbd7ceab"
       gistfile: "images_extraction_form_documents_page.cs"

-    - title_left: "How to Extract Image from IMAGE Documents Page Area"
+    - title_left: "How to Extract Image from XML Documents Page Area"
       content_left: |
-       GroupDocs.Parser .NET API fully supports extraction of images from IMAGE documents using a couple of lines of .NET code.
-The following .NET code example shows how to perform images extraction from a IMAGE document page area.
+       GroupDocs.Parser .NET API fully supports extraction of images from XML documents using a couple of lines of .NET code.
+The following .NET code example shows how to perform images extraction from a XML document page area.

       title_right: "Extract Images from a File Page Area via .NET"
       content_right: |